 Minimizes Pressure Ulcers

-This indicates the percentage of residents that sustained a pressure ulcer.
-Pressure ulcers, also called bed sores, are often caused by patients staying in one position for too long.
-Better nursing care can reduce the percentage of residents in a nursing home who sustain pressure ulcers.
+This is the percent of residents who suffered from a pressure ulcer.
+Pressure ulcers, which are also referred to as bed sores, are often caused by residents not being moved frequently enough.
+Better nursing protocols limits the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls